Methodist Boys' School, Kuala Lumpur: Sports house

+School Uniform

 Alumni association

 The alumni association of MBSSKL is known as MBSalumni, previously known as MBSOBA (Methodist Boys' School Old Boys Association).
 Its first documented meeting was in 1919.
 It was set up with the objective of providing a platform for all former students to keep in touch with each other and also to maintain contact with the school.